wcm-io-devops/ansible-conga-aem-cms/README.md

 ## Role Variables

-The role requires the `aem_user` and `aem_group` variables to be set to the owner and group the files should have on the target system.
+The role requires the `aem_cms_user` and `aem_cms_group` variables to be set to the owner and group the files should have on the target system.
 Usually it uses the defaults defined by the [aem-cms](https://github.com/wcm-io-devops/ansible-aem-cms) role which it is designed to combined with.

 ## Dependencies